miyagawa/cpanminus/README.md

 ## WTF?
 Why did you make this?

-CPAN shell gets OOM on Slicehost/linode's most affordable plan with only 256MB RAM.
+CPAN shell gets OOM (or swaps heavily and gets really slow) on Slicehost/linode's most affordable plan with only 256MB RAM.

 Yes, I know CPAN::SQLite can fix it but installing it and its 14 non-core dependencies without CPAN shell (because CPAN shell doesn't